7 Platforms With Alternative Investments for Non-Accredited Investors

 - Best for vacation rental properties: Arrived

-- Best for high-end art: Masterworks
+- Best for contemporary art: Masterworks

 - Best for private REITs: RealtyMogul

-- Best for peer-to-peer lending: Prosper
+- Best for P2P lending: Prosper

 Keep reading for more detailed breakdowns of each platform listed above.